Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Conclusions and Discussion

 Overall, our results allow early galaxies to be dust rich.
 However, dust plays an increasingly limited role in regulating the UV luminosity since it covers a larger volume fraction of the host halo with increasing redshift.
 We note this is contrary to other theoretical works \citep{ferrara2022,2023MNRAS.520.2445Z} that find early galaxies to essentially be dust-free systems.
 Observables predicted by our model, such as the dust mass function, will be crucial in shedding light on this issue with forthcoming ALMA observations.

 We end this work by discussing some key caveats in our formalism.
 Firstly, we have assumed gas, metals, and dust to be perfectly mixed in the ISM - this ignores any form of dust clumping or its segregation compared to star forming sites.
-Secondly, our assumptions of constant growth and sputtering rates likely overestimate the amount of dust mass resulting from these two processes - for a constant metallicity, dust growth rate should decline in time as the reservoir of metals available for accretion is depleted, while for sputtering, the way Eqn. \ref{dustsput} is constructed implies that all energy resulting from SN events is instantaneously deposited in the ISM and contributes to sputtering for 30 Myr.
-Thirdly, our model assumes a division of the ISM into 50\% cold, dense and 50\% hot, diffuse, neglecting local fluctuations of density.
-Incorporating a multi-phase ISM utilizing clumping factors, could significantly impact our results by altering the efficiency of ISM dust growth, allowing us to invoke higher values of $\tau_0$.
+Secondly, we assume all the energy resulting from SN events is instantaneously deposited in the ISM and contributes to sputtering for 30 Myr likely over-estimating the impact of this process.
+Thirdly, our model assumes equal amounts of the ISM gas to exist in a cold and dense versus a hot and diffuse phase, neglecting local density/temperature fluctuations.
+Incorporating a multi-phase ISM utilising clumping factors, could significantly impact our results by altering e.g. the efficiency of ISM dust growth.
 Finally, dust ejection is negligible up to $z \sim 13$, except for cases of highly increased star formation efficiency compared to the average population.
-Radiative SN feedback is currently examined in the literature \citep{2023MNRAS.520.2445Z} as more effective than the prescription for mechanical feedback adopted in this work.
-We leave the inclusion of a similar treatment to future work.
+Radiative SN feedback \citep{2023MNRAS.520.2445Z} could be more effective than the mechanical feedback prescription adopted in this work.
+Such enhancements are deferred to a future work.